idvorkin/idvorkin.github.io/_td/nlp.md

 ### I can graph my mood over time

 Sentiment analysis only works on sentences.
-For a first order approximation take the median sentence sentiment score for a document.
+For a first-order approximation take the median sentence sentiment score for a document.
 E.g. Median([sentiment(s) for s in sentences]).
 Graph sentiment by day measured.

 TBD: